cp-algorithms/cp-algorithms/src/string/z-function.md

 A solution is: compute the Z-function of $s$, loop through all $i$ such that $i$ divides $n$.
 Stop at the first $i$ such that $i + z[i] = n$.
 Then, the string $s$ can be compressed to the length $i$.

-The proof for this fact does not differ from that of the solution which uses the [prefix function](prefix-function.html).
+The proof for this fact is the same as the solution which uses the [prefix function](./string/prefix-function.html).

 ## Practice Problems